Blogging 101: How to Start and Make Money from a Blog

-Odds are you’ve heard of blogging, but you might be stumped on how people actually make money from it.
+Odds are you’ve heard of blogging, but you might be stumped on how people can actually make money blogging.
 Like many other work-at-home options, blogging is a viable way to make a living from home, but it takes planning and work.
 There is no set-it-and-forget-it when it comes to blogging.

 1) Flexible – You can work on a blog anytime of the day or night.